Vineyards & Wineries in Stuttgart

 In the beautiful glass-walled “Vinothek” within the museum you can sample a large variety of the areas’ wine.
 The selection of wine from more than 20 of the region’s top winemakers changes regularly, so there’s always something new to try.
 You can also enjoy small dishes from the kitchen and purchase wine to take home.
 On most Fridays a special wine tasting is offered which includes three kinds of wine and a snack.

 The city of Stuttgart has marked several “Weinwanderwege” to guide you in your exploration of the many grape-growing areas around the city.
-You can find maps and descriptions of 8 such paths here.
+You can find maps and descriptions here.

 Perhaps the most interesting path is the one from Obertürkheim to Uhlbach, Rotenberg and Untertürkheim.
 It takes you up steep-sided vineyard slopes with beautiful views.
 Along the way you can visit the Museum of Viniculture in Uhlbach, the Sepulchral Chapel in Rotenberg, and several restaurants serving Swabian specialties.